Kim Wilde: Music career

-The RAK years
+RAK years

 Wilde's father Marty and brother, Ricky, were responsible for writing virtually all of her material in the early-to-mid 1980s.
-Key influences on the songwriting process included Orchestral Manoeuvres in the Dark (OMD), Ultravox, John Foxx, Gary Numan, Skids, Sex Pistols, the Clash, Kraftwerk and the Stranglers.
+Influences on the songwriting process included Orchestral Manoeuvres in the Dark (OMD), Ultravox, John Foxx, Gary Numan, Skids, Sex Pistols, the Clash, Kraftwerk and the Stranglers.
 Wilde released her debut single "Kids in America" in January 1981.
-An instant success, it reached No. 2 in the UK Singles Chart and scaled the Top 5 in other countries such as Germany, France and Australia.
-Although it achieved only moderate success in the US, peaking at No. 25 when released in 1982, it is often regarded today as Wilde's signature song.
+An instant success, it reached no. 2 in the UK Singles Chart and scaled the top five in Germany, France and Australia.
+Although it achieved only moderate success in the US, peaking at no. 25 when released in 1982, it is often regarded today as Wilde's signature song.
 Her debut studio album Kim Wilde (1981) repeated the success of the single, spawning two further hits in "Chequered Love" (Top 5 in the UK, France, Australia and Germany) and the UK-only single "Water on Glass" (UK No. 11).

 Wilde's follow-up album was 1982's Select, led by the hit singles "Cambodia" and "View from a Bridge".
-Both were No. 1 hits in France and reached Top 10 positions in Germany and Australia.
+Both were no. 1 hits in France and reached the top ten in Germany and Australia.
 At the time, there was some controversy about Wilde's hesitation to do live concerts.
 Her first concerts in September 1982 took place in Denmark, before embarking on a UK-wide tour in October.
 Wilde's third studio album, Catch as Catch Can (1983) was a relative commercial failure.
 The first single from the album, "Love Blonde", was another success in France and Scandinavia, but failed to have major success in other countries.
 The failure of the album led to her leaving RAK and signing with MCA Records in the summer of 1984.